Featured image displaying the logos of Jira and Wrike in Unito's guide to setting up a simple Two-Way Sync

 When you’re ready, select Confirm.

 Step 2.
-Set a flow direction to automatically create Jira issues or Wrike tasks with Unito
+Tell Unito where to automatically create Jira issues or Wrike tasks

 The directional arrow you choose tells Unito where to automatically create new issues or tasks based on your manual activity.
 If you select a two-way flow here, then both tools will be able to create and sync work items (issues and tasks) in the other.